York College (York)

+York College & University Centre, formerly York College, is a further and higher education college in York, England.
+Its antecedent is the York Mechanics' Institute, founded in 1827; the college in its current form was established in 1999 through a merger of York Sixth Form College and York College of Further and Higher Education.
+The latter was previously York College of Arts and Technology, after the York College of Art was merged into this campus in 1976.
+In 2024 the college was rebranded as York College & University Centre, with the York College of Art once again assuming its historical name.

 History

 The York Mechanics' Institute was founded in 1827 and taught art and science classes.
 By 1877, the institute had a library that contained over 10,000 volumes.
 In 1891, a technical school was founded by the City of York Council and this took over teaching from the Mechanics' Institute which was dissolved in 1892 with its library and many of the books being handed over to the council.